Safety

 Task force + timeline

-A task force including staff from the TPO, local government, TDOT and Bike Walk Knoxville will guide the planning process.
+A task force including staff from the TPO, local governments, TDOT and Bike Walk Knoxville has guided the planning process.

-The plan will go to the TPO Technical Committee and Executive Board for approval in summer of 2023.
+The plan goes to the TPO Executive Board for approval at its June 28, 2023, meeting.